pu5ha/personal-website/content/blog/harder-than-you-think.md

 ---
-title: "The Story Behind PeerDAS"
+title: "Harder Than You Think"
 date: "2025-12-01"
-slug: "the-story-behind-peerdas"
+slug: "harder-than-you-think"
 ---

 It's October 2017 and Vitalik is speaking at an Ethereum meetup at Stanford.
 The topic is a technical one called the data availability problem.

 In that talk he introduces the now famous Scalability Trilemma.
 If you have been around the blockchain space long enough, you have probably heard it hundreds of times.

-Tomorrow Ethereum will ship a big step toward solving that trilemma in production.
+In two days, Ethereum will ship a big step toward solving that trilemma in production.
 The Fusaka upgrade will activate PeerDAS, a new way for nodes to check that block data is available without every node downloading everything.
 This post is my attempt to explain why that matters, starting from that 2017 meetup and ending with where we are today.

 The trilemma is the idea that a blockchain can only achieve two of the following three properties at the same time.